Flint Cultural Center gave $382K to arts millage campaign, July report shows

 The .96 mill proposal would cost the average Genesee County homeowner about $48/year, based on an assessed valuation of about $50,000.
 Taxpayers’ money would go first to the Genesee County Board of Commissioners, which would then pass it to the Flint Cultural Center Corporation for distribution.

 Advocates of the proposal point out a single visit by a family of four to the Cultural Center Campus would get back the $48 investment.
-It would be the third highest millage for Genesee County property owners.
 They say pouring public money into the arts would be a major step forward as the community attempts to recover from the water crisis and other economic declines of recent decades.
 They say since the arts have virtually disappeared from most Flint schools, the millage would provide funds and programs from the cultural center to get them back.

 Opponents of the proposal say the millage is too much at the wrong time for the community, without enough accountability built in.
-They have expressed concern that once the funds started flowing into the cultural institutions, the public might not have enough of a voice and that access, especially to poorer communities, might not be guaranteed.
+It would be the third highest millage for Genesee County property owners.
+Critics have expressed concern that once the funds started flowing into the cultural institutions, the public might not have enough of a voice and that access, especially to poorer communities, might not be guaranteed.
 They also have voiced displeasure with what they see as a lack of transparency by the Citizens for a Better Genesee County and a lack of detail about why the money is needed.

-Sinila repeated the assertion by all virtually all the arts executives in public presentations and two recent town halls that the argument for the millage is that an arts investment will spur economic growth and encourage learning opportunities for children and families.
+Sinila repeated the assertion by virtually all the arts executives in public presentations and two recent town halls that an arts investment will spur economic growth and encourage learning opportunities for children and families.

 “We believe the arts to be an important part of, and contributor to, a higher quality of life for all residents of Genesee County.
 We also believe that the beneficiary organizations of this millage have, and can continue to, deliver programs and experiences of high quality and importance for our community.
 For these reasons, the Flint Cultural Center Corporation has supported this initiative, and urges Genesee County residents to do the same by voting in favor of this millage on Aug.
 7,” Sinila said.

-Note: Editor’s note: This story has been updated to indicate that the address of Performing Arts Consultants is the same as the address of Charles Winfrey, executive director of The New McCree Theater.